 Est. 1909 | 1531 West Taylor Street

 There’s something about Italian food that it just seems to taste better if it’s made with generations of family tradition behind it.
-An absolute staple in the Taylor Street area of Little Italy, it’s a true veteran of Chicago restaurants, and the food will having you coming back for more, guaranteed.
+An absolute staple in the Taylor Street area of Little Italy, it’s a true veteran of Chicago restaurants, and the food will have you coming back for more, guaranteed.

 Est. 1921 | 678 North Orleans Street

 Built shortly after the Fire, one of the city’s most well-known, long-standing establishments was one of the only wooden buildings left after a law was passed to prohibit them.
 The name comes from its green door – a secret code that served as a beacon for anyone trying to get some of that giggle water.
-Today, it has a modern speakeasy downstairs called Drifter, where you can experience what it may have been like to come here in the ’20s.
+Today, it has a modern speakeasy downstairs called The Drifter, where you can experience what it may have been like to come here in the ’20s.

 Est. 1923 | 565 West Jackson Boulevard

 The level of hospitality provided at this place rivals none, and anyone who’s been there can attest!
 The second you walk in, you’ll feel like you’re dining with family, and it’s been that way for decades.
-This breakfast diner is known throughout the world, having been visited by politicians, celebrities and athletes alike.
+This breakfast diner is known throughout the world, having been visited by politicians, celebrities, and athletes alike.